Harshit-code-tech/Dev_Arena/PROJECT_STRUCTURE.md

 - Dashboard statistics are stored on the PostgreSQL `User` record.
 - Activity is assembled from DSA, full-stack, project, and practice logs.
+- `frontend/src/services/DashboardService.ts` converts dashboard API responses
+  into a UI-ready dashboard view model.
+- Dashboard API requests get the saved JWT through `frontend/src/features/auth/api/AuthStorageService.ts`, keeping auth storage access centralized.
-- The client calculates streaks, season points, active days, ranks, and a rolling 53-week contribution heatmap.
+- The dashboard service calculates streaks, season points, active days, rank display values, most active day, recent activity, and the rolling 53-week contribution heatmap.
+- `frontend/src/features/dashboard/pages/Dashboard.tsx` renders the dashboard
+  view model and no longer owns those calculations directly.
 - A day counts toward a streak after at least two logs.
-- Season ranks progress from `Unranked` through `Developer`; thresholds are defined in `frontend/src/utils/rankSystem.tsx`.
+- Season ranks progress from `Unranked` through `Developer`; thresholds are defined in `frontend/src/features/dashboard/utils/RankSystem.tsx`.
 - Seasons are treated as 14 days by the client, which requests a reset when the current season expires.